If you’re getting ready to buy, borrow, or refinance, you probably know what lenders want: proof that you’re likely to pay them back.

 Their decision on your loan will come down to statistics.
 Whether or not you fit the profile of a good borrower depends on what you have in the bank, how steady your paycheck is, your history of paying back other loans, and your other debts.

 The debt-to-income ratio is an important factor in any loan consideration—the lower your DTI, the better.
+Have a high DTI and wondering how to lower debt to income ratio?

 In this guide, we’ll take a look at tricks to lower debt-to-income ratio so that you can create a solid budget and financial plan.